MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 checksum cannot be determined, so the "sum" header in the posting is set to "0,0."

-By default, sr_poll sends its post message to the broker with default exchange (the prefix *xs_* followed by the broker username).
+By default, sr_poll sends its post notification message to the broker with default exchange (the prefix *xs_* followed by the broker username).
 The *broker* is mandatory.
 It can be given incomplete if it is well defined in the credentials.conf file.